[Rev. 5/4/2013 2:50:05 PM]

 NAC 654.144 Use of title; administrative fine.
 (NRS 654.110, 654.190)

-1. Only a person who has qualified as a licensed nursing facility administrator and who holds a license for the current licensing period may use the title “Nursing Facility Administrator,” and may use the abbreviation “N.F.A.” after his or her name.
+1. Only a person who has qualified as a licensed nursing facility administrator and who holds a license issued by the Board for the current licensing period may use the title “Nursing Facility Administrator,” and may use the abbreviation “N.F.A.” after his or her name.
 No other person may use or be designated by such a title or abbreviation or any other words, letters, sign, card or device tending to or intended to indicate that the person is a licensed nursing facility administrator.

 ADMINISTRATORS OF RESIDENTIAL FACILITIES FOR GROUPS